Bylaws of the Las Vegas Democratic Socialists of America

 3.4.
 Local Conventions

-LVDSA will hold an annual local convention in order to elect a Steering Committee under the rules set out in Article 4 of these bylaws, elect Harassment Grievance Officers pursuant to Article 10 of these bylaws, and decide the political orientation of the organization and program direction, including voting on the chapter priorities for the year pursuant to Article 5 of the bylaws.
-Delegates at the local convention will also debate and vote on an annual budget approved by the Steering Committee and other such resolutions delegates or the Steering Committee may introduce.
+LVDSA will hold an annual local convention in order to elect a Steering Committee under the rules set out in Article 4 of these bylaws, elect Harassment Grievance Officers pursuant to Article 10 of these bylaws, and decide the political orientation of the organization and program direction, including voting on the chapter strategic campaigns pursuant to Article 5 of the bylaws.
+Delegates at the local convention will also debate and vote on an annual budget proposed by the Steering Committee and other such resolutions delegates or the Steering Committee may introduce.

-All LVDSA members who are members of LVDSA in good standing for 30 days before the convention may attend the local convention as a delegate.
+All LVDSA members who are members of LVDSA in good standing for 30 days before the convention may participate in the local convention as a delegate.
 Only delegates may vote and introduce resolutions at the local convention.

 The Steering Committee will propose an annual chapter budget at the local convention for the delegates’ approval.
+The proposed budget must, at a minimum, specify the amount of funds to be allocated towards general operations, campaign expenses, and an emergency fund.
 The Steering Committee or any LVDSA member may introduce a resolution to amend the annual budget at any general body meeting.

 3.5.
 Urgent Matters